choria-io/website/docs/content/streams/_index.md

  * Publishing data from the Registration system to Choria Streams using [Adapters](../adapters/)
  * Constraining concurrency of some tasks in Autonomous Agents and cron using [Choria Governor](governor/)
  * Sending data from fleet nodes into a stream via the [Stream Submission](../submission) system
- * Scout check history viewer based on historical data
+ * Scout check history viewer based on historical data for example *choria scout watch --history 5m*

 Planned: